echo75/moviedatabase/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is an application designed to access the OMDb Database using its provided API.
-This application has two branches: One with the API-Request in the client and one with the API-Request on the server.
+This application has two branches: One with the API-request in the client and one with the API-request on the server.

 ## Accessing the app online